A fortnightly newsletter keeping an eye on science policy and news from around the world.

 Gene Therapies – Finally!

-After nearly two years of holding a discussion on guidelines for gene editing for human interventions, ICMR has released a 100 page draft guideline for gene therapies.
+After nearly two years of holding a discussion on guidelines for gene editing for human interventions, ICMR has released a 100-page draft guideline for gene therapies.
 The document was open for public consultation for about one week and highlights the need for guidelines governing clinical trials involving gene therapies.

 The document defines a gene therapy product (GTP) as any entity which includes a nucleic acid component being delivered by various means for therapeutic benefit.
 This includes DNA or RNA modification through technologies like CRISPR or shRNA.
-The definition also include DNA vaccines as a GTP.
+The definition also includes DNA vaccines as a GTP.
 (Read more)